Giovanni Antonio Guadagni

-Giovanni Antonio Guadagni, OCD (14 September 1674 - 15 January 1759), religious name Giovanni Antonio di San Bernardo – was an Italian Discalced Carmelite and cardinal of the Roman Catholic Church.
+Giovanni Antonio Guadagni, OCD (14 September 1674 - 15 January 1759), religious name Giovanni Antonio di San Bernardo, was an Italian Discalced Carmelite prelate.
 His rise in the ranks became rapid after his maternal uncle became Pope Clement XII.
 He was soon after made a cardinal and served in various positions within the Roman Curia.

 His beatification cause opened soon after his death but remained stalled until its resumption in 1940.
-The cause has since stalled once more.

 Life

 Education and priesthood

 Giovanni Antonio Guadagni was born in 1674 to a noble house in the Medici-ruled Florence as the second of four children to Donato Maria Guadagni (1641-1718) and Maddalena Corsini (???-1679); his maternal uncle was Pope Clement XII.
 On the maternal side he was related to Saint Andrea Corsini.
 His siblings were (in order): Tommaso (1668-???), Neri Andrea (1673-1748), and Elisabetta.

 His father married twice more after Maddalena died: to Maria Maddalena Niccolini (d.
 1683) and Maria Alamanni, with whom he had four children.

 He received his doctorate in civil and canon law from the Pisan college on 3 May 1696.
 Guadagni later travelled to Rome to practice law but upon his return to Florence in 1697 decided to become a priest.
 He entered the Order of Discalced Carmelites in Arezzo (against the wishes of his parents) and assumed the religious name "Giovanni Antonio di San Bernardo" at the convent in Arezzo around 1669.
 He made his solemn profession of vows on 1 November 1700 and would undertake theological and philosophical studies in Florence at convents that the order managed.
 He was ordained to the priesthood on 11 March 1702 in Florence.